The Bankrate promise

-If you’re approved for your loan, read carefully through the agreement and review terms line by line.
+If you’re approved for your loan, read carefully through the loan agreement and review the terms line by line.
 Some important factors to pay attention to include the cost of the loan, repayment terms and schedule and what happens if you default.
 You especially want to ensure there are no additional fees you weren’t aware of before applying.

 If your loan application is denied, check with the lender to see why.
 Depending on the reason, you may want to consider a different type of loan or a different lender with more relaxed eligibility requirements.